aeshit/MeetingScheduler/README.md

 ### Option 1: Executable File
 1. Download the executable file.
 2. Simply run the executable file, which should work directly without requiring any additional setup.
+If not, you can try starting it from `cmd`.
 3. The application will load, and you can interact with the system as intended.
+   Note: This will only work on a Windows machine, since it is an `.exe` file.

 ### Option 2: Run in IDE
 1. Fork the repository to your local machine.
-2. Install any required dependencies using `pip install -r requirements.txt`.
-3. Open the project in your preferred IDE (e.g., PyCharm, VSCode).
+2. Open the project in your preferred IDE (e.g., PyCharm, VSCode).
-4. Run the `main.py` to start the system.
+3. Run the `main.py` to start the system.
-5. The application will start, and you can interact with the APIs or use the provided functionality.
+4. The application will start in the terminal, and you can modify the file `main.py` or use the provided APIs otherwise.
+   Note: Most utility code blocks have been provided in the `main()` function.

 ---